hswopeams/cadchain/README.md

 This IPProtection smart contract is the prototyp built for the CADChain submission during the EUvsVirus hackathon in April 2020.

 The smart contract can be used to protect intelectual property (IP).
 A design is IP.
-The owner of the contract can register designers who are allowed to protect their designs using the IPProtection smart contract.
-The owner can also register 3D printers.
-Designers and printers can also be deregistered by the owner.
+The owner of the contract can register designers using the registerDesigner(address designer)` function.
+Registered designers can protect their designs using the IPProtection smart contract.
+The owner can also register 3D printers using the `registerPrinter(address printer)` function.
+Designers and printers can also be deregistered by the owner using the `deregisterDesigner(address designer)` and `deregisterPrinter(address printer)` functions.

 A designer can protect her design by calling `protectDesign(bytes32 hashedContentPointer)`.
 It is assumed the front-end has already stored the actual design on something like IPFS.
-Only the pointer will be stored on the blockchain.
+Only the hashed pointer will be stored on the blockchain.

 A 3D printer can request to use a design by calling 'useDesign(bytes32 hashedContentPointer)'.
 A 3D printer may use a design once for free.
 After that he must pay a fee (the prototype only requires a nominal fee of 1000 wei).
 The